 Looking for Eddie Field

 Eddie Field had ears that stuck out like mug handles from either side of his head and a face that was a constellation of freckles.
-He wore his hair in a Boy’s Regular barber cut, cropped close to his head, which only served to give emphasis to both the freckles Read more »
+He wore his hair in a Boy’s Regular barber cut, cropped close to his head, which only served to emphasize both the freckles and the unfortunate angle of his ears. […]

 New Media as Community Theater—All the World’s a Stage